 If the latter, you can add "anger" in front of anxiety, stress, fear, and panic following diagnosis.
 And, "hearty congratulations," now you can enjoy all five emotions for you now have a problem to sweat.

 Self-exams, mammograms, ultrasounds, advanced imaging, and most importantly--biopsy (there's those three loud foot stomps again), saved my wife's life.
-The biopsy was particularly critical because it not only confirmed breast cancer but was the only way to identity it as an aggressive type.
+The biopsy being the only way to absolutely diagnose breast cancer, and specify type and stage--my wife's aggressive.
 Had she neglected the first line of self-defense--self-exam (three loud foot stomps), her prognosis would most definitely not have been as good.
 In short, a lump detected at home triggered a life-saving process.
 Now one year of quarterly blood checks under her belt she remains cancer-free.

 Self-exams are of no value?
 Nonsense!
 I am far too much of a gentleman to use the language I'd really like to use opining about the value of the government task force.